Expatria-Technologies/flexihal_atc/README.md

 # flexihal_atc

-Automatic tool change plugin for [grblHal](https://www.grbl.org/what-is-grblhal) based on the plugin code from rcp1 and rvlotta.
+Automatic tool change plugin for GRBLHAL based on the plugin code from rcp1 and rvlotta.

 ## Usage